faker-js/faker/docs/guide/unique.md

 });
 ```

 Note `enforce-unique` does not support the `exclude` or `store` options.
-If you were previously using these, you may wish to build your own uniue logic instead.
+If you were previously using these, you may wish to build your own unique logic instead.